Completeness and spectral synthesis of nonselfadjoint one-dimensional perturbations of selfadjoint operators: Singular perturbations of unbounded operators

 \neqn Condition $(\admn)$ is equivalent to the uniqueness of the decomposition $y=y_0+\A^{-1}ac$ for $y\in \cD\big(\LL (\A ,a,b,\deab ) \big)$ and hence to the correctness of the definition of $\LL $.

-The introduction of this kind of perturbation is justified by the following observation.
-It is easy to see that for each $n$-data $(a,b,\deab )$, the above-defined operator $\LL (\A ,a,b,\deab )$ is a balanced rank $n$ singular perturbation of $\A $.
-Moreover, any balanced rank $n$ singular perturbation of $\A $ has the form $\LL (\A ,a,b,\deab)$ for some $n$-data, which, in a sense, is determined uniquely (see Proposition~\ref{Pr1add} below).
-It would be interesting to know whether this parametrization of balanced rank $n$ singular perturbations extends to a wider class of compact singular perturbations~\cite{Aziz_Behr_etl}.
+The introduction of this kind of perturbation is justified by the fact that any balanced rank $n$ singular perturbation of $\A $ has the form $\LL (\A ,a,b,\deab)$ for some $n$-data, which, in a sense, is determined uniquely.

-There are another ways of introducing singular perturbations, that permit one to deal with infinite rank perturbations, see ~\cite{Lyants-Stor-book},~\cite{Ryzhov} and references therein.